Disc Reherniation After Surgery | Shift Spinal Health

 Shift Spinal Health · Adelaide

-A second herniation after discectomy is more common than most patients are told.
-This page explains why it happens, what it means, and what a non-surgical path forward may look like for you.
+A second herniation after discectomy is more common than many patients expect.
+This page explains why it can happen, what it means, and what a conservative, non-surgical path may involve — alongside the advice of your specialist.

 "You went through surgery to fix this.